About Us

 Meet Our Volunteer Board Members

-The Foundation Board is made up of volunteers in many professional and special interest fields that would benefit the operation and business conducted by the foundation.
+The Foundation Board comprises volunteers in many professional and special interest fields that would benefit the operation and business conducted by the foundation.
 Board members must be recommended and approved by the board and are elected to serve a three-year term.

-The Foundation is incorporated as a private not-for-profit foundation by the State of Ohio and conducts its business under the current rules and laws governing such organizations.
-Annual audits of review are conducted in accordance with standard accounting practices by a private third-party accounting firm.
+The Foundation is incorporated as a 501(c)(3) private not-for-profit foundation by the State of Ohio and conducts its business under the current rules and laws governing such organizations.
+Annual review audits follow standard accounting practices by a private third-party accounting firm.
 Funds are held at local financial institutions including an endowment with the Richland County Community Foundation.

-Board meetings are held bi-monthly on the second Thursday of each month of January, March, May, July, September, and November or as needed.
+Board meetings are held Quarterly on the second Thursday of January, April, July, and October or as needed.
 Foundation committees meet on an as-needed basis.

 The Malabar Farm Foundation office is located on the second floor of the Berry House at 3954 Bromfield Road; Lucas, Ohio 44843 in Malabar Farm State Park.
 Foundation Office hours are by appointment only.